Maryland Lawyers Handle Full Range Of Family Law Matters

 At Haspel & McLeod, P.C., our knowledgeable attorneys handle a wide range of family law matters, encompassing all facets of spousal and parent-child relationships.
-We provide skilled services in drafting prenuptial and postnuptial agreements as well as separation agreements to resolve financial and parenting issue when spouses go their separate ways.
-As compassionate counselors, we strive whenever possible to employ alternatives to litigation in protecting our clients’ rights and interests.
-No matter the urgency or complexity of your family law matter, you can trust us to apply our deep experience toward obtaining the best possible results.
+They provide skilled services in drafting prenuptial and postnuptial agreements as well as separation agreements to resolve financial and parenting issue when spouses go their separate ways.
+As compassionate counselors, they strive whenever possible to employ alternatives to litigation in protecting our clients’ rights and interests.
+No matter the urgency or complexity of your family law matter, you can trust our team to apply our deep experience toward obtaining the best possible results.

 In Maryland, there are fault and no-fault grounds for obtaining a divorce.
 A no-fault divorce may be based on a one-year separation of the spouses or, in certain cases, on mutual consent.
 Fault grounds include adultery, desertion and cruelty or excessively vicious conduct.
 Divorce proceedings can be amicable or adversarial, and litigation may be needed to settle contests over alimony, child support, child custody, parenting plans and allocation of assets and debts.
-We work with our clients to avert contentious divorces through settlement agreements and through alternative dispute resolution.
+Our lawyers work with our clients to avert contentious divorces through settlement agreements and through alternative dispute resolution (ADR).

 Maryland law places responsibility for child support on both parents based on their relative ability to pay.
 The state favors parents sharing child custody after a separation or divorce.
-Whenever possible, we help our clients negotiate agreements that govern these important parenting responsibilities, but we also use all available legal remedies needed to enforce our clients’ rights.
-We stand ready to assist with:
+Whenever possible, our attorneys help our clients negotiate agreements that govern these important parenting responsibilities, but they also use all available legal remedies needed to enforce our clients’ rights.
+They stand ready to assist with:

-The lawyers at Haspel & McLeod, P.C. represent individuals and families throughout Frederick, Montgomery and Howard counties in all types of family law matters.
-To schedule your initial consultation in Frederick or Rockville, call us at 301-631-0592 or contact us online.
+Our lawyers at Haspel & McLeod, P.C., represent individuals and families throughout Frederick, Montgomery and Howard counties in all types of family law matters.
+To schedule your initial consultation in Frederick or Rockville, call us at 301-850-7234 or contact us online.